About Sugar

 Production

 Currently, about 110 countries produce sugar from either cane or beet, and eight countries produce sugar from both cane and beet.
 Sugarcane, on average, accounts for nearly 80% of global sugar production.
-Last October/September season the top ten producing countries (Brazil, India, EU-27, China, USA, Thailand, Russian Fed., Mexico, Pakistan, Australia) accounted for nearly 70% of global output.
+Last October/September season the top ten producing countries (Brazil, India, EU-27, China, USA, Thailand, Russian Fed., Mexico, Pakistan, Australia).

 Sugar crops offer production alternatives to food, such as livestock feed, fibre and energy, particularly biofuels (sugar-based ethanol) and co-generation of electricity(cane bagasse).
 Sugarcane is generally regarded as one of the most significant and efficient sources of biomass for biofuel production.
 A wide range of environmental and social issues are connected with sugar production and processing, and sugar crop growers, processors, plus energy and food companies, are seeking ways to address concerns related to sugar production, biofuels and sustainability.